Open Search

 Medical social workers perform their duties in hospitals or other medical settings.
 The main role of a medical social worker is to provide support for patients and families after a diagnosis of a serious illness or traumatic injury.
 Due to the sensitive nature of their work, medical social workers may need to earn a Master’s degree, pass licensure exams, and complete supervised clinical experience.

-Now that you know how to become a social worker and you think medical social work is right for you, Alliant may be an excellent place to get started.
+Now that you know how to pursue becoming a social worker and you think medical social work may be right for you, Alliant may be an excellent place to get started.
 We offer a fully online, 60-credit MSW degree program that can help prepare you for the challenges of a career in social work.
-Request information to learn more and apply.

 Sources